GameDistribution/GD-HTML5/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/GameDistribution/GD-HTML5/blob/master/LICENSE)

-# Gamedistribution.com HTML5 API
+# Gamedistribution.com HTML5 SDK
-This is the documentation of the "Gamedistribution.com HTML5 API" project.
+This is the documentation of the "Gamedistribution.com HTML5 SDK" project.

 Gamedistribution.com is the biggest broker of high quality, cross-platform games.
 We connect the best game developers to the biggest publishers.

 Running into any issues?
 Check out the F.A.Q. within the Wiki of the github repository before mailing to <a href="support@gamedistribution.com" target="_blank">support@gamedistribution.com</a>

 ## Implementation within games
-The API should be integrated within HTML5 games by loading it through our CDN.
-Specific information of the API features and usages can be found at the <a href="https://github.com/GameDistribution/GD-HTML5/wiki" target="_blank">wiki</a>.
+The SDK should be integrated within HTML5 games by loading it through our CDN.
+Specific information of the SDK features and usages can be found at the <a href="https://github.com/GameDistribution/GD-HTML5/wiki" target="_blank">wiki</a>.

 ### CDN
 Add the following script to your document.